Healthcare Rights

 Mandatory Health Insurance

-Oman introduced mandatory health insurance to ensure everyone has access to healthcare:Employer obligation: All employers must provide health insurance coverage for their expatriate employees.
-Failure...
+Oman is implementing mandatory health insurance to ensure healthcare access for all residents:Employer obligation: All employers must provide health insurance coverage for their expatriate employees....

 Emergency Treatment Rights

-Everyone in Oman has the right to emergency medical treatment regardless of their status:No refusal: Hospitals and clinics cannot refuse emergency treatment based on nationality, insurance status, or...
+Everyone in Oman has the right to emergency medical treatment regardless of their status:No refusal: MOH hospitals and clinics cannot refuse emergency treatment based on nationality, insurance status,...

 Patient Consent and Records